The Dark Blade (L19 Rogue/L1 Fighter)

 - Use Diplomacy to politely ask your opponents to attack someone else.
 This will let you land sneak attacks more reliably.

 - You do not have to sneak to land sneak attacks.
-Read
+Read this page for more information on sneak attacks.

 - If you ever get to the point (around L16) where you start running the Shroud raid regularly, consider crafting a Radiance rapier.
 It is an awesome weapon for such a build.